salkyna/salkyna/README.md

 💡 Fluent in English, Kyrgyz,Russian and Turkish.
 Good command of Kazakh and German.
 Learning Arabic.
 💥 Enthusiastic about Etymology
-🧸 In my leisure time, solve sudoku and try to spend the best of the quality time with my family.
+🧸 In my leisure time, solve sudoku and spend time with my family.
 ✉️ You can email me at salkyna@rocketmail.com

 ### Tech Stack: